halex22/userBot-test-Tecnico/README.md

 - Count the total number of letters
 - Count the total number of white spaces

+### Bonus

+- TypeScript was used
+- Unit test is included

 ## Usage

 clone the repository